So You’ve Had a Psychosis

 I have seen a woman with half her teeth split in half after her boyfriend kicked her in the face refuse free dentistry because her trauma around health professionals was so severe.

-I know folks who have starved themselves and risked homelessness rather than collect unemployment benefits, because they grew up in foster care and feared anything that involved the government and the possibility of reinstitutionalization.
+I know folks who have starved themselves and risked homelessness rather than collect unemployment benefits, because they grew up in foster care and feared anything that involved the government or the possibility of reinstitutionalization.

 If you think your experience isn’t big enough to warrant help/sustained help